Growing up with cerebral palsy: letter to my 7-year old self

 Your family won’t let the bullies win.
 They’ll sort things out and be there to pick up the pieces.
 They will teach you to laugh and joke.
 You’ll laugh through the tears and realize all the funny things about having cerebral palsy.
 You will joke about yourself because sometimes it’s hilarious that you fell over NOTHING- how is that even possible?!
 They will teach you to be open about having cerebral palsy and that it doesn’t mean you’re less capable of achieving anything.
 Your family will support any dream you have, even if your first career idea is to be an air hostess.
 Can you really see me walking up and down an aisle pouring drinks during turbulence?

-Needless to say, you figure out a career path that is logistically possible!
+Needless to say, growing up with cerebral palsy, you figure out a career path that is logistically possible!

 Make sure you complete your bronze Duke of Edinburgh Award because it will be one of the best things ever!
 Go on that canoe trip and complete the NCS Programme that is packed full of outdoor activities.
 You may not be able to do hopscotch when you’re in primary school but this does not mean a zip wire is impossible.
 Please agree to help in the school production, it will be the highlight of your year and be great fun.
 Just go out there and grab every opportunity.